 Automatic country selection is not allowed.
-The assigned Y1-values are mandatory for the countries that are included in a country selector.
+The assigned Y_1 -values are mandatory for the countries that are included in a country selector.

-"FI or FINLAND" is mandatory as indicators for FINLAND (From 1/1 1994) as soon as a country indicator is implemented.
+"FI or FINLAND" is mandatory as indicator for FINLAND as soon as a country indicator is implemented.

 A country selector, which determines a group of traffic areas (corresponding to the mobile telephone network of one country) where the mobile station communicates, shall be provided.
 The traffic area groups are characterized by Y_1 in the traffic area number Y_1Y_2 .
 A mobile station without country selector can not roam to another country.